telerik/teststudio-docs/docs-teststudiodev/features/test-execution/quick-execution.md

 ## Execute a Test

-1.&nbsp; Once a test scenario is already recorded, click the **Execute** button in the test step pane.
+1. Once a test scenario is already recorded, click the **Execute** button in the test step pane.

 ![Execute button](images/quick-execution/fig2.png)

-1.1 &nbsp; Select the execution browser.
+1.1  Select the execution browser.
 This step will be skipped if you have already set a preferred browser from the <a href="/features/project-settings/browsers" target="_blank">Project Settings Browsers tab</a>.

 ![Select browser](images/quick-execution/fig3.png)

-2.&nbsp; The Test Studio Dev Test Runner launches first in a command prompt window.
+2. The Test Studio Dev Test Runner launches first in a command prompt window.
 This calls the set browser or application.

 ![Test Runner](images/quick-execution/fig4.png)